weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 Weave Net is one of the few Docker container networking solutions that supports multicast networking.
 Since Weave Net fully emulates a layer 2 network, it operates just like a server that is attached to a standard Ethernet network.
 Running multicast in Weave Net works even if the underlying network doesn’t support it, which is the case with Amazon Web Services (AWS) and Azure.

 With multicast, it is possible for a node to transmit its data once and then to have it delivered to multiple receivers in the same multicast group.
-Multicasting is used by software that generates and distributes data feeds to other applications.
+Multicasting is used by software that generates and distributes data feeds to other applications, such as financial services.

-This tutorial you will run a multicast demo in an ECS cluster and then visualize the result in Weave Cloud.
-Specifically, this tutorial describes the following topics:
+This tutorial runs a multicast demo in an ECS cluster created by an AWS CloudFormation template.
+You will then visualize the end result in Weave Cloud.

+The following topics are described:

 * [What You Will Use](#what-use)
 * [Launching the AWS CloudFormation Template](#launching-AWS)